jtheol/jtheol/README.md

 ### Hi there 👋

-I am a Master's student in Applied Statistics passionate about technology and data science.
-I am currently focused on natural language processing
+I am passionate about technology and data science.
+I am currently focused on natural language processing and working with large language models.